ErwinRieger/ddprint/README.rst

    :width: 200px
    :target: /images/flowsensor_red.jpg

-3d printer firmware for cartesian FDM printers (ultimaker clones, atmega and stm32, like um2, ramps or jennyprinter).
+3d printer firmware for cartesian FDM printers (ultimaker clones, atmega and stm32, like um2, ramps, jennyprinter, Anycubic I3M or Ender 5 (pro)).

 This firmware is part of the *ddprint printing system*, which immproves a common FDM printer by a closed loop E-Axis: http://www.ibrieger.de/close_the_loop_for_e.html.